Frequently Asked Questions

 What is the PRAXIS II exam and why do I have to take it?

-The PRAXIS II exams are national standardized tests for teacher certification.
-Passing scores on the PRAXIS II exams are required by the state of Kentucky in order to become a certified teacher.
+The PRAXIS Subject Assessments are national standardized tests for teacher certification.
+Passing scores on the PRAXIS Subject Assessments are required by the state of Kentucky to become a certified teacher.
 Please refer to specific PRAXIS requirements listed under the middle and secondary M.A.T. application requirements.

 When are the M.A.T. courses offered?

 As this is a teacher licensure program, clinical preparation is required.
-EKU's College of Education contracts with districts throughout Kentucky and nationally to arrange clincal placements and metorship plans.
+EKU's College of Education & Applied Human Sciences contracts with districts throughout Kentucky to arrange clinical placements and mentorship plans.
 You can anticipate spending a minimum of 200 hours in assigned classrooms prior to the student teaching semester.
 Student teaching for a full 16-week semester is required to graduate.

 Can I teach while I am a student in the M.A.T. program?

 After clear admission to the program, candidates can work as temporary provisionally certified teachers (Rank III) for up to 3 years while they are enrolled in the MAT program.
-Contact Kim Alexander at email@example.com for more informaiton about the Option 6 program.
+Contact Dr. Julie Rutland by email email@example.com or phone 859-622-1043 for more information about the Option 6 program.

 Can I work at a job other than teaching in the M.A.T program?